 There are several types of turn, with envelope (standard) turns and book turns being the most common.
 An envelope turn, which I explain in the recipe below, along with pictures of each stage, gives you three layers each time.
 A book turn gives you 4 layers each time.

 It is quite common to start with a book turn (to build up more layers early on) and then a sequence of envelope turns, but to be honest I almost always go for the envelope turn each time, and certainly when I am making a short-cut laminated pastry such as rough-puff.
 Besides, there is not really much discernible difference in the finished pastry.

 Sticking with three envelope turns, you get 3 x 3 x 3 =27 layers.

 With a book turn followed by two envelope turns, you get 4 x 3 x 3 =36 layers.

 Flavour additions to the pastry:

 Depending on what I want to use the pastry for, I love to add extra flavours to the dough at the initial mixing stage.
-For a batch using 250g flour, about 3 teaspoons of any of the following carry enough of a flavour, but this can be increased or decreased:
+For a batch using 250g flour, about 1 rounded tablespoon of any of the following carry enough of a flavour, but this can be increased or decreased:

 - ginger powder